 Despite their name, Australian shepherds were developed in the U.S. as intelligent, energetic, and loyal herders.
 They have long been associated with herding cattle out on the high plains of the American West.
 While they tend to be affectionate and eager to please, these dogs need lots of mental stimulation and exercise.
 Aussies also can be shy around strangers, so early and ongoing socialization is important.

 Weight: 40 to 65 pounds

-Physical Characteristics: Medium-sized, muscular and agile with a medium-length straight to wavy coat that comes in blue merle, black, red merle and red, all with or without white markings
+Physical Characteristics: Muscular and agile; medium-length straight to wavy coat that comes in blue merle, black, red merle, or red; sometimes has white markings

 04 of 10

 Developed on the Scottish-English border for their natural ability and drive to herd sheep, border collies continue to be widely used as working farm dogs around the world.
 Many experts argue that the border collie is the smartest dog breed.
 These dogs are known for their obedience, loyalty, and desire to please.
 Border collies' work ethic is incredibly strong, and ensuring they have a job to do will help them to thrive.
 This is why they also excel in dog sports.

 Weight: 28 to 48 pounds

 Physical Characteristics: Rough or smooth medium-length double coat; body slightly longer than it is tall; long head that comes to a point at the nose; ears standing erect and tips curling overContinue to 5 of 10 below.

 05 of 10